igotQweston/fluidity/README.md

 If you have a github account you can of course also just fork the repo and create a github page yourself ;)

 ## Docker setup
+### Build your own image
 If you are familiar with Docker, you can use the provided docker file which will build the app and deploy it with nginx.

-You can use the following commands to deploy a container:
+You can use the following commands to build and deploy a container:

 ```bash
 # build